GzimAsani/WiZR/README.md

 3. - [ ] Run git clone and `git@github.com:GzimAsani/WiZR.git` or with HTTP`https://github.com/GzimAsani/WiZR.git`
 4. - [ ] `cd` in the clonet repo and run `npm install`
 5. - [ ] run `npm start` to start the project

-> In order to see the testing of this project please follow the following steps:

-1. - [ ] Install jest using `npm install --save-dev jest`
-2. - [ ] run `npm test`

 ## Author